 As Siobhán enters her third year at UBC, she’s eager to make connections with colleagues who share her passion for the Middle East.
 In addition, Siobhan plans to start a new course next year, Geographies in the Middle East.

 “I feel strongly that this region is underrepresented at UBC, in terms of study and teaching,” says Siobhán.
-“I encourage anyone interested in the Middle East, or who are also new to UBC and Vancouver for that matter, to.
+“I encourage anyone interested in the Middle East, or who are also new to UBC and Vancouver for that matter, to get in touch.
 I’d love to connect with you!”